ccardea/github.io/about.md

 ## C. Cardea
 Returning user after being away for at least a decade.

-## A Little Bit About Me
+### A Little Bit About Me
 My name is **Christopher Cardea**.
 I'm recently retired but active and healthy.
 I have a lot of free time and want to keep my mind sharp.
 Towards that end I recently enrolled in an online course from MIT to learn Python.
 This is a top notch program and I'm very happy with it.
 It has reignited my interest in programming and Data Science.
-I'm planning to enroll in MIT's Micro Masters in Data Science as soon as I complete the prerequisites.
+I'm planning to enroll in MIT's Micro Masters in Data Science.

-## Background and Experience
+### Background and Experience
 I started out with computers in the military, using a punched card system.
 I took a couple of programming courses in college, but I'm mostly self taught.
 I've played around quite a bit and contributed to some open source projects on Drupal, but never did anything professionally in the programing field.
 The languages I've worked with include:
 - Basic
 - COBOL